-60. Through its networks and partners, UNEP will encourage non-governmental stakeholders, including the private sector and finance community, to increase coherence and transparency in the reporting of their climate actions.
+60. Through its networks and partners, UNEP will encourage non-government stakeholders, including the private sector and finance community, to increase coherence and transparency in the reporting of their climate actions.
 This will contribute to increasing global confidence in the adoption of business models and market decisions towards decarbonization and resilience pathways.

 61. UNEP will help countries measure progress towards decarbonization and resilience for stronger engagement in the global stocktake process.15 UNEP will provide the best available scientific information and best practices to guide countries towards effectively assessing progress and evaluating the need for enhanced action and financial support to ratchet up the level of their climate ambition.
-Through the Intergovernmental Panel on Climate Change (IPCC), IRP and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services and its flagship reports (e.g., the Emissions Gap Report), UNEP will deploy the most up-to-date, state-of-the-art compilation of climate change metrics and sectoral knowledge.
+Through the Intergovernmental Panel on Climate Change, the International Resource Panel and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services and its flagship reports (e.g., the Emissions Gap Report), UNEP will deploy the most up-to-date, state-of-the-art compilation of climate change metrics and sectoral knowledge.
 This will support country engagement in the global stocktake, with the intention of increasing compliance with the Paris Agreement in a more transparent way.
-To that end, and in partnership with other relevant organizations, UNEP will facilitate dialogue between government actors and non-government stakeholders, including subnational authorities, business and civil society, to add value and increase the accuracy, accountability and relevance of the information collected and shared by decision-makers.
-Guided by the need to ensure greater climate ambition in line with the aspirations of the nationally determined contributions and long-term strategies and other strategic instruments, UNEP will also focus on supporting countries in increasing their capacities to use climate change information in development planning and investment decisions and monitor climate finance trends as pathways to increased ambition.
+To that end, and in partnership with other relevant organizations, UNEP will facilitate dialogue between government actors and non-government stakeholders, including subnational authorities, business and civil society, to add value and increase the accuracy,